 Our favorite feature?
 The events page on the HSTC website makes it easy to get an overview of all of the upcoming events hosted by the organization.
 From this page, you can click on the ones that interest you and immediately get more information, register, purchase tickets, or buy event merch.

 This website was built on Morweb's CMS platform and designed by working with the Morweb agency.

-Morweb’s CMS doesn’t require any coding knowledge, making it perfect for organizations like the HSTC who frequently update their site.
-This is especially helpful when it comes to featuring animals for adoption on their website.
+Morweb CMS doesn’t require any coding knowledge, making it perfect for organizations like the HSTC who frequently update their site.

 Because the HSTC takes in over 100 animals every month and facilitates just as many adoptions, they must frequently update their website to add new animal profiles for those available for adoption.

 Morweb’s easy-to-use CMS is perfect for organizations like the HSTC because their admin staff or volunteers can easily add new events, animals for adoption, or opportunities for support without any coding knowledge.